Skip to content

 Key patterns:

-• customElements.define at the bottom registers the element.
-This is called once when the module is imported; the browser then upgrades all matching elements.
+• customElements.define at the bottom registers the element — called once on import, the browser upgrades all matching elements

-• No constructor DOM access -- DOM queries happen in connectedCallback, not the constructor, because the element's children are not available in the constructor.
+• No constructor DOM access — DOM queries happen in connectedCallback, not the constructor

-The filename determines the custom element tag name through a direct kebab-case mapping:
+The filename maps directly to the custom element tag name:

 FileTag